Replenio Help Center

 Does changing cost affect my selling prices?

 No. Replenio only updates the "Cost per item" field used for profit reports and COGS.
-Your selling prices — what customers see and pay — are never changed.
+Your selling prices — what customers see and pay — are only ever changed if you type one into the New selling price or Compare at box on a purchase order or receiving line (Pro), and even then only once the delivery is recorded.
+Both are blank by default.
 Cart, checkout, and abandoned carts are not affected.

 Can I count my stock in Replenio?